solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

   as `Transaction` and `Uint8Array`.
 - `@solana/web3.js`: Solana Web Library for interacting with the Solana network through the [JSON RPC API](https://docs.solana.com/api/http).
-- `expo-crypto`: Secure random number generator polyfill. for `web3.js` underlying Crypto library on React Native.
-(This only works for Expo SDK Version 49+ and Expo Router, so make sure you update)
+- `expo-crypto` is a secure random number generator polyfill used in React Native for web3.js's underlying Crypto library.
+This feature is supported only in Expo SDK version 49+ and requires Expo Router.
+Make sure your setup is updated to meet these requirements.
 - `buffer`: Buffer polyfill needed for `web3.js` on React Native.

 #### Metaplex Polyfills